 Why We Need Help

-Everyone who works on Science for the People – the hosts, our editors, and the rest of our entire wonderful team – are dedicated volunteers, and for the last 5 years we have funded the show directly out of our own pockets.
-The show has always been a labour of love for us, and we've been working at a net loss since the show started.
+Everyone who works on Science for the People – the hosts, our editors, and the rest of our entire wonderful team – are dedicated volunteers, and for the first 5 years we funded the show directly out of our own pockets.
+The show has always been a labour of love for us, and we work for the first years at a net loss.

-We want to keep the show freely distributed to anyone and everyone who wants to listen, but our pockets are only so deep and are starting to feel the strain.
+We want to keep the show freely distributed to anyone and everyone who wants to listen, but our pockets are only so deep.
 Now we're asking for your support to help keep us going.